 How to Personalize: Mention the context of your new relationship and next steps or related expectations.

 No matter how many clients your business gains per month, adding a new client to your roster is a cause for celebration.
 There’s no need to keep the festivities in-house, however.
-Show your new customers how much you appreciate them by sending out welcome cards.
+Show your new customers how much you appreciate them by sending out welcome cards, but avoid sending a card signed “with love”; that might be a bit too much appreciation for a first-time customer.

 Since welcome cards should make new customers feel special, pay attention to how you customize your note.
 Mention the context of the professional relationship, such as customers signing up for your loyalty program.
 Then touch on what they can expect from your company, from seasonal sales to new product debuts to special events.